ManualForArchipelago/Manual/docs/Schemas.md

 - [VsCode](#vscode)
 - [Visual Studio](#visual-studio)
-- others to be in the future
+- others to be added in the future

 ### Vscode